 - Software (tracking systems, Microsoft Office, etc.)

-- Coffee, pens, paper, other items used for interviews
+- Coffee, pens, paper, and other items used for interviews